 Your profit margin is nearly doubled.

-For all of my brands, I’ve always sold thousands of dollars’ worth of products a year through Craigslist, not necessarily deliberately but rather because stock would always end up at my home or office (trade show leftovers, samples, returns, etc).
-However, I know multiple people who are deliberate with their local sales strategy and make mid-high five figure incomes selling exclusively locally.
+For all of my brands, I've always sold thousands of dollars' worth of products a year through Craigslist, not necessarily deliberately but rather because the stock would always end up at my home or office (trade show leftovers, samples, returns, etc).
+However, I know multiple people who are deliberate with their local sales strategy and make mid-high five-figure incomes selling exclusively locally.

 Plus, Craigslist is free to sell on.

 - Listing products is free

 - High profit margin

 - Time cost